Athletics at the 2024 Summer Olympics – Men's high jump: Qualification

 For the men's high jump event, the qualification period was between 1 July 2023 and 30 June 2024.
 32 athletes were able to qualify for the event, with a maximum of three athletes per nation, by jumping the entry standard of 2.33 m or higher or by their World Athletics Ranking for this event.

 Results

 Qualification

 The qualification was held on 7 August, starting at 10:05 (UTC+2) in the morning.
-32 athletes qualified for the first round by qualification time or world ranking.
+32 athletes qualified for the first round by qualification mark or world ranking.
 All athletes meeting the Qualification Standard 2.29 (Q) or at least the 12 best performers (q) advanced to the final.